gongmingqm10/routable-android/README.md

 More special, if we want to put a direct url params into our router map, how can it compile with `/`

-We can use Router.safeEncode() to encode some special params to avoid router mistake.
+We can use `Router.safeEncode()` to encode some special params to avoid router compile mistakes.
 Of course, we can put what we want to Bundle

 ```java
 Intent intent = Router.sharedRouter().intentFor(